CA-CST-SII/Software-Standards/C#_Standards.md

 ...
 }
 </pre>
-====Implementing Structure Standards====
+####Implementing Structure Standards####
-=====Within Visual Studio=====
+#####Within Visual Studio#####
-For the most part In Visual Studio 2003 these code formatting practices must be adopted and adhered to via the developerís own diligence.
+For the most part In Visual Studio 2003 these code formatting practices must be adopted and

+adhered to via the developer‚Äôs own diligence.

-In Visual Studio 2005 the structure rules described above, along with additional layout and formatting rules, must be configured by using the C# Code Options depicted in the screen shots below.
+In Visual Studio 2005 the structure rules described above, along with additional layout and

+formatting rules, must be configured by using the C# Code Options depicted in the screen

+shots below.

 TODO:  Screen Shots to be added.

-==Best Practices==
-===Visibility===
+##Best Practices##
+###Visibility###
 Do not make any instance or class variable public make them private or protected.
+Instead,

-Instead, use properties if you need to expose a class variable.
-You may use public static fields (or const) as an exception to this rule, but it should not be the rule.
+use properties if you need to expose a class variable.
+You may use public static fields (or

+const) as an exception to this rule, but it should not be the rule.

-===No embedded, user-facing strings.===
+###No embedded, user-facing strings.###
-No UI elements (Labels, Drop Downs, Text Boxes, Error Messages, etc.) should use text that is embedded in the application.
-In .Net much of this can be overcome by enabling localization, and the remainder should rely on some construct that can display the appropriate text from a persistent store such as the Notification layer.
+No UI elements (Labels, Drop Downs, Text Boxes, Error Messages, etc.) should use text that is

+embedded in the application.
+In .Net much of this can be overcome by enabling localization,

+and the remainder should rely on some construct that can display the appropriate text from a

+persistent store such as the Notification layer.

-===No 'magic' Numbers===
+###No 'magic' Numbers###
-Donít use magic numbers, i.e. place constant numerical values directly into the source code.
-Replacing these later on in case of changes (say, your application can now handle 32767 users instead of the 255 hard-coded into your code in 50 lines scattered throughout your 25000 LOC) is error-prone, not productive, and an all around bad programming practice.
-Instead declare a const variable which contains the number:
+Don‚Äôt use magic numbers, i.e. place constant numerical values directly into the source code.

+Replacing these later on in case of changes (say, your application can now handle 32767 users

+instead of the 255 hard-coded into your code in 50 lines scattered throughout your 25000 LOC)

+is error-prone, not productive, and an all around bad programming practice.
+Instead declare

+a const variable which contains the number:
 <pre>
 public class MyMath
 {
-  public const double PI = 3.14159...
+  public const double PI # 3.14159...
 }
 </pre>
-==Code Examples==
+##Code Examples##
-===Brace Placement Example===
+###Brace Placement Example###
 <pre>
 namespace ShowMeTheBracket
 {